Leyburn: Transport

-Leyburn has its own railway station on the heritage Wensleydale Railway, this is the last stop westbound before the terminus at Redmire, trains also run eastbound towards Bedale and Northallerton.
+Leyburn has its own railway station on the heritage Wensleydale Railway; this is the last stop westbound before the terminus at Redmire.
+Trains also run eastbound towards Bedale and Northallerton.

 Local bus services to Hawes, Northallerton, Richmond and Ripon are provided by Dales & District.

 The town lies on a crossroads of the A684 road between Northallerton and Kendal, and the A6108 between Scotch Corner and Ripon.

 Education

-The town's secondary school, The Wensleydale School, has just over 500 pupils, with a catchment are spanning through most of Wensleydale, the school has a sixth form with around 80 students enrolled.
+The town's secondary school, The Wensleydale School, has just over 500 pupils, with a catchment are spanning through most of Wensleydale.
+The school previously had a sixth form, however this was closed in August 2025.

 In 2006, Wensleydale School became a Specialist Science College under a programme discontinued in 2010.

 The town's primary school is Leyburn Community Primary School, from where a vast majority of the pupils proceed to the Wensleydale School for secondary education, in 2017 the school became an academy.
 Leyburn's second primary school, St Peter and St Paul RC primary school dated back to 1835, but in 2011 it was closed due to financially unviable pupil numbers, having just 15 pupils in its last academic year.